 Do you still see traces of mold?
 If so, then do the bleaching thing again.
 When the results finally satisfy you, then get the fan.
 If there are still visible traces of mold, repeat the bleaching process until you’re satisfied all mold is gone, then dry the area off using the electric fan.

 Mold spores may have hitchhiked onto your clothes the entire time you were wiping and brushing the affected area, so if it’s alright with you, throw them away.
 If you can’t for whatever reason, then put your clothes inside a plastic bag and bring them straight to the washing machine.
 Wash your clothes in water fortified by a ¾ cup of white vinegar to kill any fungal hitchhikers.

 Unfortunately, DIY mold removal won’t do if the mold formation is affecting an area that covers more than 10 square feet.
 The job will then be too big for you, so your only choice would be to call in mold removal professionals.
 Fortunately for you, it will also be the best decision you can make to address your mold problem at home.

-Mold remediation specialists have trained specifically to get rid of mold colonies in any setting.
+Mold remediation specialists have been trained specifically to get rid of mold colonies in any setting.
 They are experts not only at locating mold growths wherever they may be in your home, but also at identifying the sources of the moisture that caused the mold to form in the first place.

-They will take steps to address that source of moisture — a leaky pipe, a leaking ceiling, water damage, or excessive humidity in the affected area — so that mold won’t return anytime soon once they’re done with their job.
+They will take steps to address that source of moisture—a leaky pipe, a leaking ceiling, water damage, or excessive humidity in the affected area—so that mold won’t return anytime soon once they’re done with their job.

 Most mold removal companies accept insurance, so if your policy covers mold remediation, then waste no time in calling in the specialists.
 They can rid your home of mold more efficiently, quickly, and permanently than any DIY effort on your part.